Step 1: Check for wires

 Step 5: Sand the dry compound

-Before cutting out the damaged area, check the wall for obstructions.
+Before cutting out the damaged area of this how to fix drywall project, check the wall for obstructions.
 Often you’ll find a wire, pipe or duct (Photo 1).
 If so, work carefully around them with a drywall or keyhole saw.
 Or make a shallow cut by repeatedly scoring the line with a sharp utility knife.
-It’s easier to add backer board than to try to cut the drywall over studs (Photo 2).
+It’s easier to add backer board than to try to cut the drywall over studs (Photo 2) as you learn how to fix drywall.
 Cut the backer boards about 4 in. longer than the height of the hole.
 Pine or other soft wood works well.
 Hold them tight to the backside of the drywall when fastening them.
 Hold the boards carefully so the screw points won’t prick your fingers if they pop out the backside.
 The drywall screws will draw the boards in tight.
 Sink the screwheads slightly below the drywall surface.

-Measure the thickness of the drywall (most likely 1/2 in.), and look for a large enough scrap from a damaged piece at a home center, rather than buy a full 4 x 8-ft. sheet.
+Measure the thickness of the drywall (most likely 1/2 in.), and look for a large enough scrap from a damaged piece at a home center as you see how to fix a hole in drywall, rather than buy a full 4 x 8-ft. sheet.
 Cut it to size and screw it into place, spacing the screws every 6 in.
-Taping the edges of the patch to make it invisible is the trickiest part of the job (Photos 3 and 4).
+Taping the edges of the patch drywall to make it invisible is the trickiest part of the how to fix drywall job (Photos 3 and 4).
 Buy a gallon tub of drywall compound and a roll of paper tape.
 You can use mesh tape, but it isn’t as strong.
 If you have a lot of repairs, also buy a sack of 20-minute setting compound.
 It hardens quickly and doesn’t shrink, so it’s ideal for filling cracks and gaps before applying the joint tape.
 For smoothest results, also pick up flexible 6- and 10-in. taping knives.

 Apply a coat of compound and tape to each joint (Photo 3).
 Thin the compound a bit with water to help embed the tape.
 Smooth the tape with the 6-in. knife, pulling out from the center toward each end.
 Squeeze some, but not all, of the compound out from under the tape so you don’t create a big hump on the wall.
 Immediately apply a light coating to the topside of the tape, tapering it out onto the wall.